GitHubSprint/sprint-bot-ext-interface/README.md

-# External SprintBot plugin interface and logger v1.0.2
+# External SprintBot plugin interface and logger.

 Generated library should be copied to folder ./lib of SprinBot server.